berkanfiliz/simplebanking/README.md

     cd simplebanking
     ```

-2. Configure the Database:
+2. Configure the Database using Docker Compose:
-    - Install and run PostgreSQL.
-    - Update `application.yml` with your database connection settings.

-3. Run the Application:
+   - Ensure Docker is installed and running on your machine.
+   - Use the provided `docker-compose.yml` file to start the PostgreSQL database:
      ```bash
+     docker-compose up -d
+     ```

+3. Update `application.yml` if necessary to match the database settings in `docker-compose.yml`.

+4. Run the Application:
+    ```bash
     ./gradlew bootRun
     ```

-   The application runs by default at http://localhost:8080.
+   The application runs by default at [http://localhost:8080](http://localhost:8080).

 ## Usage

 The project provides the following features:

 - RESTful APIs
-- Swagger API Documentation: Accessible at http://localhost:8080/swagger-ui/index.html
+- Swagger API Documentation: Accessible at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html)
 - Postman Collection: Use `SimpleBanking.postman_collection.json` to test the APIs.

 ## Testing